anatstroe/BoschChallenge/README.md

 Create deployment scripts using Ansible to deploy an application to some target servers (or virtual machines).
 This application contains two services: the main application and a database.
 The database is a MySQL database.
 The application is a simple web application that connects to the database and displays some information from the database.
 The application is packaged as a Docker container.
 The database is also packaged as a Docker container.
 The application and database containers are deployed to the target servers using Kubernetes.
 The application uses ingress controller.

 ## Prerequisites
-* A virtual machine or server running a Linux distribution (Ubuntu, CentOS, etc.)
+* A virtual machine or server running a Linux distribution that allows inbound traffic on port 80 [tested on Azure VM]
 * Ansible installed on the virtual machine or server
     * ```chmod +x ansibleinstall.sh``` to make the script executable
     * run ```./ansibleinstall.sh``` to install Ansible